caleb531/play-song/README.md

 ### Playing a playlist

-To play all songs within a playlist, use the `playplaylist` keyword.
-Playlists whose names match your query will populate the list of results.
+To play all songs within a particular playlist, use the `playplaylist` keyword.
+Non-empty playlists whose names match your query will populate the list of results.
 Choosing a playlist from the list will play all songs within that playlist (according to playlist order).

 ## Support